D.1 Docs#

 A document that will not be part of a report may use the local rivt file folder for reading and writing files, without referencing the rivt report folders.
 A single doc is formatted by setting the rv_local variable in a comment, immediately following the rivtlib import statement.

-The text, PDF and HTML docs will be written to the local file folder using simple style settings built into rivtlib.
-Stand-alone docs require less setup but also offer less formatting control.
+The text, PDF or HTML doc will be written to the local file folder using simple style settings built into rivtlib.
+Single docs require less setup but also offer less formatting control.